jgcmarins/django-commands/README.md

 Where *\<venv\>* is */path/to/new/virtual/environment*.

 ###### Deactivation
-To deactive, just type:
+To deactive, just run:

 ```
 deactivate
 ```

 #### Installation
 Alright, now that we have our work environment, let's install Django ~~finally~~.
 Remember: with virtual environment active, everything we install, will be installed inside our virtual environment.
-To **install** Django, type:
+To **install** Django, run:

 ```
 pip3 install django
 ```

 ## Starting our project
 Django is a powerful framework to build web apps.
 It helps us building as many web apps as needed.
 But there is something on top of our web apps: our **BIG** project.
 The project is the web application itself and it holds lots of apps.
-To start our project, type:
+To start our project, run:

 ```
 django-admin startproject <project_name>